Miami Conservancy District’s study of flood assessment methods will look into properties charged, credits

 “I hear the need to buy time, but that is too much.
 That is enough to solicit outrage,” Stark said during Tuesday’s meeting.
 “I want to believe in this.
 I see in your eyes that we all want a good situation here.”

-The updated maintenance assessment was approved by the board of directors but still needs to go before the Conservancy Court before it will go into effect next year.
+The updated maintenance and capital assessments were approved by the board of directors but still need to go before the Conservancy Court before they will go into effect next year.

 The Conservancy Court consists of a board of county Common Pleas Court judges, and the court will be in session on July 26 in Dayton.